TGChenZP/AFLBrownlowPredictor_ML__2023/README.md

-# BrownlowPredictor (2023 Version - Using more than Linear Regression)
+# Model for Predicting Brownlow Medal Winner (Using more than Linear Regression)
 - Author: Lang (Ron) Chen
 - Date: Dec 2022 - Feb 2023